celprov/hcph-sops/docs/data-management/edf-to-bids.md

     As a result, three *Pandas*' dataframes will be obtained:

-    * `recording` contains the actual ET data, which corresponds to the gaze coordinates in the screen space,
+    * `recording` contains the actual ET data, which corresponds to a number of measurements such as gaze coordinates in the screen space,
     * `events` contains information of events reported by the device (most substantially these are fixations, saccades, and blinks), and
     * `messages` with the logged textual messages sent to the device.